median-dispersion/GMT-Geiger-Counter/README.md

 # GMT-Geiger-Counter

+> [!WARNING]
+> This repository is still in development and might change significantly in the future!

 ## ⚠️ DISCLAIMER

 This is a hobby project and should not be relied upon to accurately determine radiation levels, especially not if those radiation levels are potentially dangerous and or lethal!